mvs2/mvs2.github.io/_posts/2021-02-24-pyvmomi_vsan_disks.md

   - vSAN
 ---

 This time we are using [pyVmomi][pyvmomi] configure [vSAN disk groups][vSAN disk groups] on an ESXi host.
-As mentioned in the code, you'll need to download the [vSAN Management SDK for Python][vSAN], as VMware has not put this library on Pypi.
+With vSAN disk groups, we have disks that are used as cache drives and disks that are used as capacity drives.
+As noted in the link from VMware "Disk groups contain at most 1 cache device and between 1 to 7 capacity devices."
+In our use case, the cache drives are smaller than the capacity drives.
+Thus, our script sorts into a "smallerSize" list and appends the cache drives there.
+This is after starting with a baseline size above 300MB (we want to ignore anything that small that happens to be attached, like say a SATADOM) Like our script share from previously with vSAN, download the [vSAN Management SDK for Python][vSAN], as VMware has not put this library on Pypi.

 As before, you will most likely also want to use something like [argparse][argparse] instead of hard coding like I do in the examples here.

+Later I plan on sharing a simple argparse vc connection script and also demonstrating how to use your debugger (in VS Code or in Pycharm) to manipulate and understand pyVmomi objects and methods.